murtaza-u/lab/k8s/README.md

 ## Why K8s?

-* Trend from monolith to micro services gave rise to increase in usage of containerisation technology.
+* Trend from monolith to microservices gave rise to increase in usage of containerization technology.
-* This resulted in application that now comprise of 100s or 1000s of running containers.
+* This resulted in application that now consist of 100s or 1000s of running containers.
 * Making managing application through self-made scripts and tools difficult.